-Ms. Vanicek is the Director of the Commission's NTIPS department.
+Vanicek is the Director of the Commission's NTIPS department.
 In her pre-filed testimony, Ms. Vanicek recommended the Commission impose several conditions upon the approval of Viaero's application.
-First, she recommended approving towers in high cost, unserved, and underserved areas, and that towers be constructed to collocate public safety equipment and equipment from other carriers.
-Next, carriers should be required to enter into roaming agreements with other carriers when technically feasible.
-Finally, Ms. Vanicek recommended that the Commission require carriers to enable towers to be capable of providing Phase II Enhanced 911 services in anticipation of a request from a Phase II capable PSAP.
+First, she recommended approving towers in high cost, unserved, and underserved areas, and that towers constructed to collocate public safety equipment equipment from other carriers.
+Next, carriers should required to enter into roaming agreements with other carriers when technically feasible.
+Finally, Ms. Vanicek recommended that the Commission require carriers to enable towers to be capable of providing Phase II Enhanced 911 services anticipation of a request from a Phase II capable PSAP.

 Mr. Tyler Frost is the Commission's economist and cost model expert.
 In his pre-filed testimony, Mr. Frost provided a review of the Commission's analysis for determining whether the proposed tower sites should be eligible for universal service support and, if so, at what levels.
-Mr. Frost testified that staff employed a methodology similar to that adopted by the

-Commission in its previous findings in dedicated wireless fund orders.
+Mr. Frost's testimony stated that staff employed a methodology similar to that adopted by the Commission in its previous findings in dedicated wireless fund orders.

-Mr. Frost testified that he used out-of-town household density, households per square mile, to determine eligibility for all proposed locations.
+Mr. Frost's testimony further described that he used outof-town household density, households per square mile, determine eligibility for all proposed locations.
 Those towers located in areas with less than 4.5 households per square mile were identified as serving high-cost areas and eligible for dedicated wireless program support.
-In order to provide benefits to the greatest number of households in high-cost areas, Staff assigned rankings to all towers found to be eligible for funding from those serving the greatest number of out-of-town households to those serving the least number of out-of-town households.
-Staff assigned additional proximity rankings to all towers found to be eligible for funding from those furthest from existing tower locations in the state to those closest.
+In order to provide benefits to the greatest number of households in high-cost Staff assigned rankings to all towers found to be eligible for funding from those serving the greatest number of out-of-town households to those serving the least number of outhouseholds.
+Further, Staff assigned proximity rankings to all towers found to be eliqible for funding from those furthest from existing tower locations in the state to those closest.
 Together, the two rankings then determine the proposed tower's funding priority.
 Those towers receiving higher funding priority are funded first.

-As a result of this analysis, Staff proposed that the Commission fund nine towers submitted by Viaero in the amount requested: \$3,275,480.
-The remaining locations would receive no funding, as the Commission's allocation of \$5 million for dedicated wireless program support for the 2011 calendar year would be exhausted.
+As a result of this analysis, Staff proposed that the Commission fund ten (10) towers submitted by Viaero in the amount requested: \$3,703,984.
+The remaining locations would receive no funding, as the Commission's allocation of \$5 million for dedicated wireless program support for the 2012 calendar year would be exhausted.